Maria Montessori: 1896–1901: Early career and family

-From 1896 to 1901, Montessori worked with and researched so-called "phrenasthenic" children—in modern terms, children experiencing some form of cognitive delay, illness, or disability.
+From 1896 to 1901, Montessori worked with and researched "phrenasthenic children"—in modern terms, children experiencing some form of cognitive delay, illness, or disability.
 She also began to travel, study, speak, and publish nationally and internationally, coming to prominence as an advocate for women's rights and education for children with learning difficulties.

 On 31 March 1898, her only child – a son named Mario Montessori (31 March 1898 – 1982) was born.
 Mario Montessori was born out of her love affair with Giuseppe Montesano, a fellow doctor who was co-director with her of the Orthophrenic School of Rome.
 If Montessori married, she would be expected to cease working professionally.
 Instead of marriage, Montessori decided to continue her work and studies.
-Montessori wanted to keep the relationship with her child's father secret under the condition that neither of them would marry anyone else.
+Montesano's family also opposed the relationship due to class differences and insisted that the child's birth be kept secret.
+Montessori agreed under the condition that neither of them would marry anyone else.
+The name in the child's birth registration was Mario Pipilli, born of unknown parents.
 When the father of her child was pressured by family to make a more advantageous social connection and subsequently married, Montessori was left feeling betrayed and decided to leave the university hospital.
 She was forced to place her son in the care of a wet nurse living in the countryside, distraught to miss the first few years of his life.
 She would later be reunited with her son in his teenage years, where he proved to be a great assistant in her research.